top of page

 Kielder Forest Park - Hiking & Picnicking

 There is a lot in this area to see and do even though we were, and are, in the middle of a pandemic when not everything is operating.
 We did not have any problem filling our days.
-Our cottage backed on to the forest where we went hiking and even spotted a Red Squirrel (Kielder is a home to these rare species).
+Our cottage backed on to the forest where we went hiking and even spotted a Red Squirrel (Kielder is a home to this rare species).

 Actually, someone else spotted it we happened to be there and asked what they were looking at.
 To which he handed over his binoculars and there was the squirrel!
 We did have the moment of, should we, shouldn’t we touch something a stranger was holding….
 Crazy times.
 I did and he did and that was that.